-During the fiscal year ended December 31, 2021, the Board held four regular meetings.
-All five directors participated in all four regular directors' meetings, as well as the Annual Meeting of Stockholders.
+During the fiscal year ended December 31, 2022, the Board held four regular meetings.
+Five directors participated in all four regular directors' meetings as well as the Annual Meeting of Stockholders.
+Beatriz Blanco, who was appointed President and Chief Executive Officer in November of 2022, participated in one of the regular meetings.
+Although we have no formal policy about director attendance at the Annual Meeting, the Board's attendance is encouraged.

-The Board has a separately-designated standing Audit Committee, established in accordance with Section 3(a)(58)(A) of the Exchange Act, to oversee the accounting and financial reporting processes of the Company and to meet and review with the Company's independent auditors the plan, scope and results of its audits.
-Members of the Audit Committee in 2021 were Messrs.
-Arthur M. Dresner, the Chairman, Andrew A. Boccone, and S. Ari Papoulias.
+The Board has a separately designated standing Audit Committee, established in accordance with Section 3(a)(58)(A) of the Exchange Act, to oversee the accounting and financial reporting processes of the Company and to meet and review with the Company's independent auditors the plan, scope and results of its audits.
+Members of the Audit Committee in 2022 were Messrs.
+Arthur M. Dresner (the Chairman), Andrew A. Boccone, and S. Ari Papoulias.
 All of the Audit Committee members are independent as that term is defined in the listing standards of NASDAQ, the Company's stock exchange since March 16, 2009.
 Under NASDAQ rules, the Board is required to make certain findings about the independence and qualifications of the members of the Audit Committee of the Board.
 In addition to assessing the independence of the members under NASDAQ rules, the Board also considered the requirements of Section 10A(m)(3) and Rule 10a-3 under the Exchange Act.
 As a result of its review, the Board determined that the Audit Committee does not have a financial expert.
 However, S. Ari Papoulias is considered "financially sophisticated" as that term is defined by NASDAQ.
 Lawrence F. Maietta, a Certified Public Accountant and former member of the Audit Committee, acts as an advisor to the Audit Committee.
 Mr. Maietta would not be deemed independent for purposes of membership on the Audit Committee.
 The reason for the absence of a financial expert is that the Board determined that the expense involved did not justify recruiting one, considering Mr. Maietta's presence as an advisor, and the "financially sophisticated" status of Mr. Papoulias.
-There were four meetings of the Audit Committee held during the fiscal year ended December 31, 2021.
-All members attended all four meetings.
-A copy of the Audit Committee Charter is available on the Company's website at www.ug.com/corporate.
+There were four meetings of the Audit Committee held during the fiscal year ended December 31, 2022.
+All four members of the Audit Committee attended all four meetings; Ken Globus attended three of the meetings as the management representative; and Beatriz Blanco attended one meeting as the management representative.
+A copy of the Audit Committee Charter is available on the Company's website at www.u-g.com/corporate.

-During the fiscal year ended December 31, 2021, the directors who were independent directors of the Company, Messrs.
+During the fiscal year ended December 31, 2022, the directors who were independent directors of the Company, Messrs.
 Lawrence F. Maietta, Arthur M. Dresner, Andrew A. Boccone, and S. Ari Papoulias, held two meetings in executive session without the presence of non-independent directors and management in accordance with NASDAQ rules.
 All of the independent directors were present at both of the meetings.

 The Board has a Compensation Committee which was formed in 1999 for the purpose of recommending to the Board the compensation of corporate officers and key employees for the ensuing year.
 Members of the Compensation Committee are Messrs.
 Lawrence F. Maietta, Arthur M. Dresner, and Andrew A. Boccone.
-Ken Globus acts as advisor to the Committee representing management.
-The Committee held one meeting in 2021.
+Beatriz Blanco currently acts as advisor to the Committee representing management.
+During 2022, Ken Globus acted as advisor to the Committee representing management.
+The Committee held one meeting in 2022.
 The Compensation Committee does not have a charter.
 Neither management nor the Committee has engaged a consultant to provide advice on compensation.